soni26pro/bookstore-api-test/README.md

 - **Structured Tests**: Tests are organized using TestNG and step classes, improving readability and maintainability.
 - **API Modeling**: Using model classes for API data ensures type safety and clarity.
 - **Reusable Utilities**: Common functionalities like configuration loading and request setup are centralized in utility classes.
-- **Detailed Reporting**: Integration with Allure Report provides comprehensive and easy-to-understand test results, including request/response details.
+- **Detailed Reporting**: Integration with Allure Report provides comprehensive and easy-to-understand test results, including request/response details and **granular assertion results** via `Allure.step()`.
 - **Maven Build**: Standardized build process using Maven simplifies dependency management and test execution.

 ## 🧪 Testing Strategy